hkgnobody/mcp-for-splunk/docs/getting-started/installation.md

    - Create configuration files
    - Start the MCP server
    - Launch MCP Inspector (if Node.js available)
     - Set up Docker stack (if Docker available)
+    - If you enable the `so1` Splunk container, remember to provide your own Splunk Enterprise license.
+You can mount it by uncommenting the license volume in the compose file (e.g., `./lic/splunk.lic:/tmp/license/splunk.lic:ro`) or add it via the Splunk Web UI after startup.

 ## 📚 **Additional Resources**